Learning Programmatic Idioms for Scalable Semantic Parsing: Model Training with Idioms

-This process is illustrated in Figure \ref{fig:idiom_application} where we perform two applications of the first idiom from Figure \ref{fig:idiom_extraction} (b), followed by one application of the second idiom from Figure \ref{fig:idiom_extraction} (d), after which, the tree cannot be further compressed using those two idioms.
+This process is illustrated in Figure \ref{fig:idiom_application} where we perform two applications of the first idiom from Figure \ref{fig:idiom_extraction} (b), followed by one application of the second idiom from Figure \ref{fig:idiom_extraction} (d), after which the tree cannot be further compressed using those two idioms.
 The final tree can be represented using $|r_i| = 2$ rules instead of the original $|p_i| = 5$ rules.
-The decoder is then trained similar to previous approaches \cite{yin-neubig:2017:Long,iyer2018} using the compressed set of rules.
-In later experiments, we find that this results in a rule set compression of more than 50\% (see Section \ref{sec:results}).
+The decoder is then trained similar to previous approaches \cite{yin-neubig:2017:Long} using the compressed set of rules.
+We observe a rule set compression of more than 50\% in our experiments (Section \ref{sec:results}).